randomtruffles/Dominion_League/rules.md

 <a name="6.4.2"></a>6.4.2.
 You must schedule an uncompleted match with your opponent before you can request an extension for it.
 Provide the date and time to your moderator when you request it.

 <a name="6.4.3"></a>6.4.3.
-If matches are not completed during the extension period, or an extension was never requested, you and/or your opponent may be dropped at your moderator’s judgment per [7.1](#7.1).
+If the match is not completed during the extension period, or an extension was never requested, you and/or your opponent may be dropped at your moderator’s judgment per [7.1](#7.1).

 ### <a name="6.5"></a>6.5.
 Difficulty scheduling